-At the outset, let me say that I subscribe to the following philosophy for a healthy life: Motion is Lotion.
+At the outset, I subscribe to the philosophy that: Motion is Lotion.
 I have found that when I am in motion, everything seems to get better.
-Whether it is my mental state, a sore muscle, or injury recovery – getting in motion, increasing blood flow and oxygen, is my go to fix.
+Whether it is my mental state, a sore muscle, or injury recovery – getting in motion, increasing blood flow and oxygen, is my go-to fix.
 That said, rest is super super important.
 In the end, I listen to my body.
-Finally, as a background to my accident and recovery, I was nursing a very sore lower back which results after years of running, mogul skiing, and high intensity activity.
-I mention this because I have been really slow to get back to running in this recovery.
-Another philosophical reference and approach of mine is: Everything for a reason.
-There exists a seed of equivalent benefit in any “hardship.”
-So this accident has been a great opportunity to relax my back for several months and overall give my body an extended break after years of constant activity.
-And surprise, my lower back is feeling great!

 My current daily routine is:

 - 20 minutes – cable pulls.
 Up, down, back, front, push and pull, with 5 to 15 lbs.
 Do as many reps as I can during the time.
 Extend the range of motion until it’s uncomfortable.
-If it hurts or is uncomfortable – stop immediately – move to something else.
+If it hurts or is uncomfortable, stop immediately and move on to something else.

 - 20 minutes – dumbbell curls, tri extensions, bench press, with 5 to 10 lbs.
 Do as many reps as I can during the time.
-Extend range motion until it’s uncomfortable.
-If it hurts or is uncomfortable – stop immediately – move on.
+Extend range of motion until it’s uncomfortable.
+If it hurts or is uncomfortable, stop immediately and move on.

 This routine is really causing me to get some range of movement back and stimulating my muscles.
 I experience a lot of fascia tightness after the workouts – which is strange – the metal bug grabbing me – but overall I am feeling much better.

-To-be-continued with an update after the doctor appointment and more specifics on a rehabilitation plan with input from a professional physical therapist.
+Read Clavicle Injury Recovery Part 2: Collarbone Fracture Rehabilitation Begins for an update after the doctor’s appointment and more specifics on a rehabilitation plan with input from a professional physical therapist.